United States v. McMahon: Consequences

 Zahorian was sentenced to three years in prison after his conviction.
 By 2010, he had resumed practicing medicine in Harrisburg, Pennsylvania.

 After the trial, the WWF retained their drug-testing policy brought in as a result of the investigation and even used it in their Billionaire Ted skits on WWF programming to make the point that WCW did not have one.
 However, according to Linda, they suspended it in 1996 due to cost.
 The WWF also started promoting smaller wrestlers rather than the muscular ones that they had since the 1980s.
 In 2003, the trial was used as a part of angle for a feud between Hogan and McMahon which culminated in them having a wrestling match at WrestleMania XIX which was won by Hogan.

 During Linda McMahon's 2010 United States Senate campaign, the steroid trial was used by her political opponents to attack her.
 A lawyer representing WWE stated that she was unrelated to the scandal.

+In a 2023 interview, Nailz claimed he was forced to testify by federal prosecutors.
+He reportedly told the Department of Justice to "get lost" when they asked him to testify against McMahon and asserted the next day that the FBI gave him a subpoena to force him to attend.
+He also alleged that they would pay him for his testimony.
+Despite this allegation, McMahon's defense previously claimed during the trial that Nailz held a grudge with McMahon.
+Nailz and McMahon were also acknowledged to have filed lawsuits against each other in 1992 after Nailz alleged McMahon sexually assaulted him.